 And now onto the winter emergency supplies…

-1. Winter Emergency Supply List of Gas Heating
+1. Winter Survival Gear List of Gas Heating

 Staying warm during winter emergencies is indubitably your top priority.
 Hypothermia is no joke, and while there are many different ways you can insulate your body that don’t require gas heating, few even come close to keeping you as warm as the emergency supplies on this part of the list.